Reupenny/AS-User-List/README.md

 A flexible favourite & Wishlist wordpress plugin that allows users to add any page, product or post to their list.

-Please note this is my second plugin for wordpress and I am new to PHP.

 ## Features
 BASIC FEATURES: